Buff blackcolumbian

 Serious faults

 Insufficient pattern in the neck-hackle.
-Strong presence of black in the areas that should be buff on the surface, such as the wing-coverts, breast and the body.
-Broken shaft stripe pattern.
-Deviations in color depth in different feather groups.
+Strong presence of black in parts that should be buff on the surface, such as wing-coverts, breast and body.
+Broken shaft-stripes.
+Deviations in color depth in different feather-groups.

 Faults